-During weekly meetings, KNIGHT WRITERS may work to:
+During weekly meetings, Knight Writers may work with students to:

-- help writers get started with an essay by reading and discussing a writing assignment, evaluating research material, or brainstorming an outline.
+- get started with an essay by reading and discussing writing assignments, evaluating research material, or brainstorming outlines.

-- discuss ways to shape a coherent argument, make strong use of evidence, work with appropriate citation conventions.
+- discuss and plan ways to shape coherent arguments, make strong use of evidence, work with appropriate citation conventions.

 - consider questions about depth of analysis, organization, thesis statements, audience expectations, paragraph development, stylistics, or sentence structure.